 We have designated 1,250,000 shares of our \$0.001 preferred stock as Series "E".
 Holders of series "E": convertible stock shall not have the right to vote on matters that come before the shareholders.
-Series "E" convertible preferred stock may be converted, the number of shares into which one share of Series "E" Preferred Stock shall be convertible into common stock shares shall be 50.
+Series "E" convertible preferred stock shall be convertible into common stock shares at a rate of 50:1.
 Series "E" convertible stock shall rank senior to common stock in the event of liquidation.
 Holders' of Series "E" convertible stock shall not be entitled to a mandatory monthly dividend.
 Series "E" convertible stock shall have a redemptions price equal to 101% of the purchase price per share, subject to adjustments resulting from stock splits, recapitalization, or share combination.